 - 2-3 Tbsp fish sauce (use Tamari sauce for vegan)

 - 2 cups cooked chicken (use tofu for vegan)

 - salt to taste

-- Put the chicken stock and water in a soup pot, along with the onion, ginger, stalk of lemongrass and sliced hot peppers.
+- Put the chicken stock in a soup pot, along with the onion, ginger, stalk of lemongrass and sliced hot peppers.
 Simmer over medium low heat for about 15 minutes.

-- Add the coconut milk, pastes, fish sauce, chicken, mushrooms and bok choy.
-Let it simmer for another 15 minutes until the vegetables are just tender.
+- Add the coconut milk, pastes, fish sauce, and chicken.
+Let it simmer for another 5 minutes so the flavors can meld.

 - Add the lime juice, cilantro and salt to taste.
 Remove the lemongrass and serve.

 Calories: 369 kcal · Carbohydrates: 15 g · Protein: 26 g · Fat: 31 g · Saturated Fat: 22 g · Cholesterol: 60 mg · Sodium: 411 mg · Potassium: 692 mg · Fiber: 1 g · Sugar: 5 g · Vitamin A: 635 IU · Vitamin C: 4 mg · Calcium: 44 mg · Iron: 5 mg